Let-Me-Use-A-Username/Javascript-Calculator/README.md

 # Javascript-Calculator
-Usage of HTML, CSS and Javascript to create a pseudo-website calculator
+Pseudo-website calculator that runs on loopback.

-Runs a basic calculator
+Uses old school HTML, CSS and JS for functionality, was created as a module for a university project